 Another tip: if you want to extend the time between each hair wash, put your hair in a pony tail a day or two before you want to wash it.
 It’s hard to tell if hair has been washed when it’s in a pony tail.

 3 Homemade Dry Shampoo Recipes

 I’m not sure if this is even considered a “recipe” since all you’re doing is mixing a few ingredients and in some cases, just using one ingredient, but here are 3 different recipes, including one DIY dry shampoo recipe for darker hair.

 These recipes are powder based so the best way to use them is by sprinkling your hairbrush with the mixture and then brushing your hair.

-Alternatively, you can use a make up brush like this one to apply the powder.
+Alternatively, you can use a make up brush like this one to apply the powder on your scalp.